-- 11.02 If a statutory holiday falls within a Resident's vacation, or on their regularly scheduled day off, or when they are on call as per Article 19.02, the Resident shall receive an alternate day off without loss of pay.
-A Resident can take this alternate day within 12 months of earning it on a date mutually agreed between the Resident and the Residency Program. - 11.03 Part-time Residents will receive the following pay for statutory holidays as set out in Article 11.01.
+11.02 If a statutory holiday falls within a Resident's vacation, or on their regularly scheduled day off, or when they are on call as per Article 20.01, the Resident shall receive an alternate day off without loss of pay.
+Residents will make reasonable efforts to take the alternate day off without loss of pay in the block it is earned.
+Regardless, a Resident can take this alternate day within 12 months of earning it on a date mutually agreed between the Resident and the Residency Program.

+11.03 Part-time Residents will receive the following pay for statutory holidays as set out in Article 11.01.